CPSC2026-04-23PHYSICAL HAZARD

-• Stop wearing 32 Degrees heated socks during intense physical activity
+32 Degrees heated socks recalled for burn hazard during intense activity

 Hazard